 Is it a fun job?

-It’s always good to have a realistic view of any job before making it your career objective, especially in the field of animal keeper.
+It’s always good to have a realistic view of any job before making it your career objective, especially in the field of an animal keeper.
 To the public eye, there is a glamorous side of working with exotic animals; holding a cute, cuddly baby would make anyone’s heart swoon.
 However, animals make messes, they bite, they get sick, they die, they hurt each other, and they can even hurt you.
 The work can be tedious, monotonous, dirty, hard, and unscheduled.
 Animal keepers know these efforts are an essential reality that allows for those more pristine and peaceful moments of animal endearment.

 Is it easy to get a keeper position?